Arka-Bhowmik/mri_triage_normal/training/b_vgg16_readme.md

-#### The main training function for VGG-16 uses couple of sub-functions provided in path "/mri_triage_normal/support_function/".
+#### A. The main training function for VGG-16 uses couple of sub-functions provided in path "/mri_triage_normal/support_function/".
 The main script is for execution and supporting functions are for executing suppoting tasks in the main script.

 ##### (a) Input                         ---> csv file with paths for segmented breast MIPs  (refer path "/mri_triage_normal/input/sample_vgg16.csv")